 These following 5 places are out of the Catskill area, BUT are also equally (if not more) beautiful to explore:

-Stowe Mountain in Vermont.
-It is located east of the Catskills, this area has beautiful scenic drives and hikes I would say are better!
+- Smugglers in Vermont.
+3 hours northeast of the Catskills, this area has beautiful scenic drives and hikes I would say are better!

 And if you’re into things like scenic drives, then New York State itself has many scenic drives you can do, which I added a link to 🙂